Metropolises and Peripheries of CEE Countries: New Challenges for EU, National and Regional Policies

 Joint Plenary session: National Bank of Poland and Lublin City Council

-Dr Piotr Boguszewski, National Bank of Poland, Poland
+Dr Piotr Boguszewski, National Bank of Poland (bio to follow)

 Mariusz Sagan is the Head of Strategy and Entrepreneurship Department in Municipal Administration of the City of Lublin, Mayor’s plenipotentiary responsible for special economic zone.
 Co-developer of Lublin 2020 Development Strategy where development plan for the leading city in eastern Poland is presented.
 Sagan initiated such programmes as Study in Lublin, Lublin IT Upland, Lublin Medicine – medical cluster, and Life Science Cluster (all the projects are implemented in Lublin).